 South Of Heaven Is The Album Where Slayer Became Truly Evil

 For the first chapter of their career, Slayer were pretty damned evil — but with all due respect, they were mostly just fast, loud, and angry as hell.
 The Los Angeles thrash quartet’s albums had — up until the late ’80s — been more about a mixture of rabid speed, believable rage, and shock value than anything else.
 1983’s Show No Mercy was all rollicking tales of black magic warriors, while 1985’s Hell Awaits played with concepts like vampires, necrophilia, and the biblical Hell.
-Even 1986’s Reign In Blood, considered by many to be the band’s pinnacle, is fueled more by wrath than menace.
+Even 1986’s Reign In Blood, considered by many to be the band’s pinnacle, is fuelled more by wrath than menace.

 But with 1988’s South Of Heaven, Slayer officially became the most evil band in metal.
 By experimenting with tempo and writing lyrics with a more psychological approach to the horrors of both this world and the next, Slayer evolved from a burning tank with no brakes speeding across the battlefield, to a sonic shadow spreading across the face of heavy music and plunging it into endless night.